metazip/pointfrip/README.md

     ((#draco loadtext)°(draco:=corepath & "drache.pf") eff 'io)>>(it showinfo)>>(#draco run)>>()

-You can also create your own combining forms like in Backus FFP
+meta-programming: you can also create your own combining forms like in Backus FFP

     quoteit == top°term